amwebexpert/etoolbox/README.md

 ## Online demo

-The app has been deployed and you can test it right [here](https://amwebexpert.github.io/etoolbox/).
-However the browser refresh button is not supported (yet) for the demo :-)
+The app has been deployed and you can test it right [here](https://amwebexpert.github.io/etoolbox/index.html).

 ## Windows, Linux and MacOS versions